 Project status: Concluded

 Following many company crises and the high (and growing) rates of youth unemployment, particularly among graduates, there has recently been a renewed interest in cooperation among workers.
-The employee buyout phenomenon, when workers acquire ownership and control of a company, is now a known phenomenon both at international and at national level, since it represents an innovative way through which employees can try to save companies facing closure, keeping their jobs and ensuring the know-how acquired over years of employment is not scattered.
-The transformation of ordinary companies into cooperatives is increasingly relevant today, and monitoring it was the aim of this project.
-Specifically, the research project was aimed to assess the relevance of workers-buy-out in Italy and to study their evolution in numbers and history, in efficiency and effectiveness, in order to also understand the sustainability and resilience of these organizations and the levers that ensured their success.
+In particular, workers buyout, which occur when workers acquire ownership and control of a company, are an innovative way through which employees can try to save companies facing closure, keeping their jobs and ensuring that the know-how acquired over years of employment is not wasted.
+The transformation of ordinary companies into cooperatives is increasingly relevant today, and monitoring this trend was the aim of this project.
+Specifically, the research project aimed to assess the relevance of workers‘ buy-outs in Italy and to study their evolution in terms of number, history, efficiency and effectiveness, in order to also understand the sustainability and resilience of these organizations and the levers that ensured their success.

 The research project had the support of CFI (Cooperazione Finanza Impresa).
-This institute, whose members include the Italian Ministry for Economic Development, supports and funds investment in production and worker cooperatives, including in regards to the Marcora Law.
+This institute, whose members include the Italian Ministry for Economic Development, supports and funds investment in production and worker cooperatives.